Published June 2021, Updated April 2023

 Comparing the Methods

-The manual entry approach ttypically requires less initial time, but maintaining accurate dates throughout the project takes considerably more time.
+The manual entry approach typically requires less initial time, but considerably more time throughout the project to maintain accurate dates.

 The linking method requires more time upfront, but once the links have been made, the dates auto-update with each new schedule upload to RMS and require only occasional monitoring and upkeep.
 Major sequence changes or schedule revisions may prompt a revisit to the linking; otherwise, it is set once at the project's outset.